RandyBaeza/Caso-1-Diseno-de-software/README.md

 Choice:
 React
--Why: The standard used for its massive ecosystem and proven stability.
+- Why: The standard used for its massive ecosystem and proven stability.
 Its component-based model perfectly suits the interactive UI of elements needed in a 20 min coach.
--Alternatives considered: Vue.js: Excellent framework but React's larger community and ecosystem give it a slight edge for long-term maintainability.
+- Alternatives considered: Vue.js: Excellent framework but React's larger community and ecosystem give it a slight edge for long-term maintainability.
 Angular: Too heavy for this project's scale.
 Its complexity is unnecessary for a primarily UI-driven application.

 Choice:
 Typescript
--Why: Essential for catching errors at compile time, safely defining data structures, and ensuring maintainability as the codebase grows.
+- Why: Essential for catching errors at compile time, safely defining data structures, and ensuring maintainability as the codebase grows.
--Alternatives considered: Plain JavaScript: Rejected due to the high potential for runtime errors, difficulty in scaling, and lack of self-documenting code, which would slow down development and increase bug-fixing time.
+- Alternatives considered: Plain JavaScript: Rejected due to the high potential for runtime errors, difficulty in scaling, and lack of self-documenting code, which would slow down development and increase bug-fixing time.

 Choice:
 Vite
--Why: Selected for its development experience and optimized production builds.
+- Why: Selected for its development experience and optimized production builds.
--Alternatives considered: Next.js: Amazing for its built-in routing, API routes, and SEO benefits.
+- Alternatives considered: Next.js: Amazing for its built-in routing, API routes, and SEO benefits.
 However, rejected because the core application functionality (video calls, authenticated dashboards) is behind a login wall, negating SEO benefits for key flows.

 ## 2. Application Architecture
 Vite (Single Page Application - SPA)

 Why:

-Extremely fast development server and optimized builds.
+ - Extremely fast development server and optimized builds.

-Simple setup, lighter than full frameworks like Next.js.
+ - Simple setup, lighter than full frameworks like Next.js.

-Works seamlessly with React and TypeScript.
+ - Works seamlessly with React and TypeScript.

 Considerations:

-No built-in Server-Side Rendering (SSR) or Static Site Generation (SSG).
+ - No built-in Server-Side Rendering (SSR) or Static Site Generation (SSG).

-SEO may be limited compared to SSR solutions.
+ - SEO may be limited compared to SSR solutions.

-Requires a separate backend (API) for server-side functionality.
+ - Requires a separate backend (API) for server-side functionality.

 ---